Baseball Season Tracking Analysis

 Histograms

-This figure shows histograms of game-level run differentials for each Major League Baseball (MLB) team during the current season.
+This figure shows histograms of game-level run differentials for each MLB team during the current season.
 Each bar represents the number of games with a given scoring margin, using a bin width of one run.
 Positive run differentials correspond to wins, while negative values correspond to losses.
 Bars are colored according to game outcome, distinguishing victories from defeats.
 Teams with histograms skewed to the right tend to win by larger margins or more frequently, indicating stronger overall performance.
 In contrast, teams with distributions centered near zero or skewed left tend to have closer or less favorable results.
 The figure offers a concise visual summary of how dominant — or narrowly competitive — each team’s games have been.

 Histograms showing the distribution of game-level run differentials for each Major League Baseball team in the current season.
 Bars to the right of zero represent wins, and those to the left represent losses.
 Bars are colored by game outcome.
 Teams with histograms skewed right tend to win by larger margins; teams with more bars near or below zero have narrower or less favorable results.